Original Post：Summary of Mod.07 research

-At the period, the most advanced rifle can be produced domestically were the Chinese copy of German Gew88 rifle and Jiangnan Arsenal’s Kuaili rifle which chambered in its propriety .303 cartridge.
-Qing Government wanted to adopt a standard issued rifle to replace its wide variety of rifles from muzzle loading Enfield P1858 to Gew 88.
+At the period, the most advanced rifle produced domestically were the Chinese copy of German Gew88 rifle and Jiangnan Arsenal’s Kuaili rifle which chambered in its propriety .303 cartridge.
+Qing Government wanted to adopt a standard issued rifle to replace its wide varieties of rifles from muzzle loading Enfield P1858 to Gew 88.

 Qing government conducted comparison tests of Gew 88 and Kuaili between 1897 and 1898.
-Chinese copy Gew 88 won out the competition.
-Chinese copy Gew 88 became the first standard issue rifle in terms of the Emperor’s edict.
-However, as we’ve known today, Emperor’s decree never been fully implemented.
-The Emperor’s edict issued in 1898 required all of arsenals shall produce one standard type rifle.
-Kuali rifle ceased production by a decree from the Emperor around 1898/1899 though many of even older rifles like Mauser Mod.71 still in production.
+Chinese copy Gew 88 won out the competition, which became the first standard issue rifle in Emperor’s edict in which all arsenals shall produce Gew 88.
+As we’ve known today, Emperor’s decree never been fully implemented.

 At the same time, Governors-General of Huguang, Zhang Zhidong, proposed to adopt a new small bore repeating rifle with a brand new caliber.
 From Feb through June 1899, he sent a series of letters and telegrams to Governors-General of Zhi’Li, Yu Lu, and Governors-General of Liangjiang, Liu Kunyi, talking about his idea of the new small bore rifle.

-Although Zhang’s first effort to adopt small caliber cartridge failed, but his thoughts talked in his communications later became the basic principle of adopting small bore rifle cartridge.
-He expressed three main points in aspect of technics: (1) Small caliber cartridge is lighter as well as does the rifle, thus soldiers are able to carry more ammunition, (2) Small caliber cartridge has flat trajectory and higher muzzle velocity which increasing the probability of hit and accuracy, (3) Small caliber cartridge costs less materials to produce.
+Zhang expressed three main points in aspect of technics: (1) light cartridge (2) flat trajectory and higher muzzle velocity (3) costs of less materials.
 Besides, he insisted China should adopt an unique rifle caliber so that enemy cannot capture and use it.
 In the last year (1898) Germans occupied and established Qingdao as its far east colony.
 Zhang said “we do not need to use the same cartridge as Germans does.”
-This suggestion became an important rule of adopting new caliber afterwards and explains why Chinese chose the very unique 6.8 m/m caliber of the time.

 Zhang also refuted the allegation that the power of small caliber cartridge is weak by explaining that they had organised several tests showing as the rifle caliber decrease the penetration depth increase.